 Many of these symptoms could be nothing.
 But it’s always best to play it safe.
 The medical staff should never judge you, even if you are over reacting.

 How to reduce drug-related risks

 Some drugs are inherently dangerous and easy to overdose on.
 Others become a problem when mixed with other substances.
 To complicate things further, you don’t always know what substances are actually in a drug you bought from a stranger.

 If you’re set on taking drugs, there are ways to do it in a less risky manner.

 The first step is to test your drugs, by using a kit bought online or visiting groups that do testing at festivals.
 If you plan to take multiple drugs during the festival, do your research on mixing drugs and plan your drug schedule beforehand.
 There are a lot of drugs that are safe on their own but incredibly dangerous if mixed together.

 When taking drugs, especially those you haven’t tried before, make sure you have a friend with you.
 It’s always best to start by taking half of what is considered the normal dose.

 Lastly, if something happens and you’re taken to the doctors, you might not be in a state to inform them about your medical history or conditions you might have.
 Write down your medical history and put it in your pocket.
 The medical staff would love you for it.

-For a qualified medical team at your event or function, visit Event Vine.
+For a qualified medical team at your event or function, search the event supplier directory.